mkantor/silk/README.md

 " appear quickly, then "world!" appear after two seconds.
 You can [try it on StackBlitz][silk-example-server-stackblitz].

+For a somewhat more featureful web server to use with Silk, see [Loom][loom], and for more elaborate examples, see <https://github.com/mkantor/silk-demos>.

 ## Client-Side Usage

 Silk can also be used client-side by translating the stream of